 I have briefly looked at this distinction in kinds of atomism about things because a similar distinction can be drawn about atomism in the domain of truth.
-One sort of atomism about truth would be a version 1 version, wherein what is true is given by some number of truths and how much is true, or how much truth this person knows or that book expresses, etc., is only (ever) answered with a number – the only dimension truth has is cardinality.
+One sort of atomism about truth would be a version 1 version, wherein what is true is given by some number of truths and how much is true, or how much truth this person knows or that book expresses, and so on, is only (ever) answered with a number – the only dimension truth has is cardinality.
 A quite different version would be a version 2 picture wherein there is some proper quantitative dimension in the domain of truth beyond this, something akin to the notion of volume in the domain of atomic objects.
 On this version of atomism about truth, there would be some number of truths and each truth would have a size, although of course this is analogous to rather than the very same thing as size with regard to physical objects.
 Set aside for the moment, please, the question of why one would ever endorse this sort of atomism – we will get to that.
 The point is only to see that there could be such a version of atomism in the domain of truth.
 The modality in that sentence is meant, at this point, to be only epistemic: for all we know, not yet having thought about it, there could be a size or size-esque dimension to truth beyond cardinality.

 In my view, this is not something that we have thought enough about, and there are concomitant, deeply interesting questions (to me anyway!) that lie in the same region.
 Part of the explanation of this is that we tend not to think about atomism about truth in a serious way; hence it is not surprising that we tend not to think about whether an atomism in which the quantity of truth dissolves into number is or is not to be preferred to one where at the bottom level there is number plus extent-of-truth.
-That said, though, we do think, at least obliquely, about the number vs number plus extent question when we talk about truth not at the bottom level, so to speak.
+That said, though, we do think, at least obliquely, about the number versus number plus extent question when we talk about truth not at the bottom level, so to speak.
 I will try to give a sense of what I mean.